-It’s tempting to think the busyness is simply due to the season I’m in; having school-aged children with all the activity and homework and running around that goes with them.
-But the truth is, every age brings it’s own variety of demands.
+It’s tempting to think the busyness is simply due to a particular season.
+Whether it is having school-aged children with all the activities, homework and chauffeuring around that goes with them, or taking care of aging parents while also trying to make each of the grandkids’ ballgames.
+The truth is, every age brings it’s own variety of demands.

 All of life will attempt to convince us that we must go, do, acquire, meet needs, and exceed expectations without pause.
 And if we aren’t careful, we will become enslaved to working.
 Working for more, working for better, working for approval, and working for happiness.